Colonial history of the United States: Carolinas

 The Province of Carolina was the first attempted English settlement south of Virginia.
-It was a private venture, financed by a group of English Lords Proprietors who obtained a Royal Charter to the Carolinas in 1663, hoping that a new colony in the south would become profitable like Jamestown.
+It was a private venture, financed by a group of English Lords Proprietors who obtained a royal charter to the Carolinas in 1663, hoping that a new colony in the south would become profitable like Jamestown, Virginia.
 Carolina was not settled until 1670, and even then the first attempt failed because there was no incentive for emigration to that area.
 Eventually, however, the Lords combined their remaining capital and financed a settlement mission to the area led by Sir John Colleton.
 The expedition located fertile and defensible ground at what became Charleston, originally Charles Town for Charles II of England.
 The original settlers in South Carolina established a lucrative trade in food for the slave plantations in the Caribbean.
 The settlers came mainly from the English colony of Barbados and brought enslaved Africans with them.
 Barbados was a wealthy sugarcane plantation island, one of the early English colonies to use large numbers of Africans in plantation-style agriculture.
 The cultivation of rice was introduced during the 1690s and became an important export crop.

 At first, South Carolina was politically divided.
 Its ethnic makeup included the original settlers (a group of rich, slave-owning English settlers from the island of Barbados) and Huguenots, a French-speaking community of Protestants.
 Nearly continuous frontier warfare during the era of King William's War and Queen Anne's War drove economic and political wedges between merchants and planters.
 The disaster of the 1715 Yamasee War threatened the colony's viability and set off a decade of political turmoil.
 By 1729, the proprietary government had collapsed, and the Proprietors sold both colonies back to the British crown.

 North Carolina had the smallest upper-class.
 The richest 10 percent owned about 40 percent of all land, compared to 50 to 60 percent in neighboring Virginia and South Carolina.
 There were no cities of any size and very few towns, so there was scarcely an urban middle class at all.
 Heavily rural North Carolina was dominated by subsistence farmers with small operations.
 In addition, one-fourth of the whites had no land at all.